MatiasIgn51/SAMP-MP3/README.md

 Server based on NodeJS for song downloads through Youtube, the songs are downloaded to your server where you have this hosted and can be accessed from http://url:port/mp3/file.mp3

-This can be used for SA:MP/OpenMP servers based on "Zone Gamemode", you just need to include the base code for it to work.
+This can be used for SA:MP/OpenMP servers based on "Zone" Gamemode or "Super RP" GameMode, you just need to include the base code for it to work.

 Different URLs where you should point: